Huawei buys Symantec stake in JV for $530 million

 | HONG KONG/NEW YORK

-HONG KONG/NEW YORK Huawei Technologies, the world's No.2 telecoms equipment maker, plans to buy the remaining 49 percent stake in a joint venture with Symantec Corp that it does not already own for $530 million to bolster its corporate security solutions business.
+HONG KONG/NEW YORK Huawei Technologies, the world's No.2 telecoms equipment maker, plans to buy Symantec Corp's 49 percent stake for $530 million in a joint venture between the companies that provides security solutions for corporations.

-The deal allows Huawei to boost its product portfolio for its enterprise customers and helps Symantec improve its bottomline by dropping the loss-making business, even as the value of the deal fell below market expectations.

-The deal is subject to approval from regulators in the United States, but analysts and company executives foresee few hurdles because the joint venture, called Huawei Symantec, was set up in Hong Kong and Huawei already owns the majority stake.
+The agreement is subject to regulatory approval, but analysts and company executives foresee few hurdles as the joint venture is based in of Hong Kong.

-"Whether this deal will complete or not...it is still a question mark for now, but I feel that they have a better chance since this joint venture is established in Hong Kong, outside of mainland China," said Cathy Huang, an analyst at Frost & Sullivan in Singapore.

-Huawei expects the deal, which some analysts estimated could have been worth about $1 billion, to close in the first quarter of 2012.
+The deal is expected to close in the first quarter of 2012, Huawei said in a statement on Tuesday.

+"The transaction involves a non-U.S. headquartered joint venture in which Huawei is already the majority owner with a 51 percent share over the past four years," said Ross Gan, a spokesman from Huawei.
+"The majority of the assets and customers are located in China and other regions.
+This is not about the U.S.," he said in an email.

 For Huawei, the concerns also stem from its founder and CEO Ren Zhengfei, who is a former Chinese military officer.